ROBERTS POINT TRACK FRANZ JOSEF – All You Need to Know

 Roberts Point Track distance and duration: The total distance of Roberts Point Track is 11.8 kilometers and takes about 4 to 5 hours to complete.

-Roberts Point Track difficulty and incline: Roberts Point Track is considered being moderately difficult as the terrain is uneven and can be quite slippery at some parts.
+Roberts Point Track difficulty and incline: Roberts Point Track is considered to be moderately difficult as the terrain is uneven and can be quite slippery at some parts.
 The total elevation gain of Roberts Point Track is 600 meters (1,970 feet).

 About Franz Josef Glacier

 Franz Josef Glacier stretches for about 12 kilometers (7.5 miles) from the Southern Alps down to the rainforest of Westland National Park.
-But unfortunately the glacier is rapidly changing and is even considered being one of the most fastest changing glaciers in the world!
+But unfortunately, the glacier is rapidly changing and is even considered to be one of the fastest-changing glaciers in the world!
 That’s bad news, and makes a visit to Franz Josef Glacier even more special, as the glacier might be gone in 10 – 20 years from now.

 Over the past century, the glacier has been retreating at an average rate of around 40 meters (130 feet) per year, although this rate has accelerated in recent years.
 You can view the glacier from various vantage points, including helicopter tours, guided glacier heli hikes, and viewpoints on nearby hiking trails such as the Roberts Point Track.

 When starting from Glacier car park you will first follow the wide gravel path to Peters Pool between lush rainforest.
 This is only 500 meters until you reach this stunning reflection pool.
-Or at least, on a calm day it will be a mirror reflection.
-Hopefully you will have the chance to see these stunning reflections of the mountains in this pond before you continue the hike to the first swing bridge.
-Fun fact is that Peters Pool was created a few hundred years ago when a huge ice block melted during Franz Josef Glacier’s retreat.
+Or at least, on a calm day, it will be a mirror reflection.
+Hopefully, you will have the chance to see these stunning reflections of the mountains in this pond before you continue the hike to the first swing bridge.
+A fun fact is that Peters Pool was created a few hundred years ago when a huge ice block melted during Franz Josef Glacier’s retreat.

 The views here are already impressive as you look into the valley with the glacier river making its way through the rocks.
 Truly spectacular to realize how nature made this landscape over millions of years.